dracarys20/networking/README.md

 - It specifies the physical arrangement of devices in a network (topology) and the transmission modes.

 Layer 2 - The Data Link layer is responsible for reliable point-to-point and point-to-multipoint communication over a physical link.
-- It encapsualtes the network datagram into a frame.
-This frame includes address, access control info and error checks.
+- It begins by encapsualting the network datagram into a frame.
+This frame includes address info, flow control and error checks.
-- each NIC is assigned a unique MAC address by the manufacturer, data link layer uses MAC addressing to identify the source and destination.
+- each NIC is assigned a unique MAC address by the manufacturer, data link layer uses that MAC addressing to identify the source and destination.
-- Controlling access ensures that data is transmitted in an orderly and collision-free manner.
+- The Logical Link Control sublayer ensures proper sequencing and flow control of frames during data transmission.
-- It includes error-detection mechanism such as Frame Check Sequence (FCS) to identify errors in transmitted frames.
+- It includes error-detection mechanism such as Frame Check Sequence (FCS) to verify intergrity of received frames and uses CSMA/CD protocol to determine how devices coexist and share the available bandwidth in the transmission medium.
+- In case of error, that specific frame is either discarded or requested again for retransmission.

+Layer 3 - The Network layer is responsible for routing and forwarding data between different networks, enabling communication across interconnected networks.
+It determines the best path for data across interconnected networks, using logical addressing, routing tables, encapsulation, and translation between logical and physical addresses.
+- Each packet is assigned a logical network address, typically IPv4 or IPv6.
+- It determines an optimal path for packet based on destination IP and router's routing table.
+- The routing table are dynamically updated using routing protocols like Interior Gateway Protocols (RIP, OSPF) and Exterior Gateway Protocol (BGP).
+- At each router along the path, the packet undergoes encapsulation and decapsulation.
+The router encapsulates the packet in a new frame suitable for the next network segment, adding a new header.
+At the destination, the final router decapsulates the packet to extract the original data.

-Layer 3 - The Network layer
+Layer 4 - The